Close

 Our representative will get in touch with you at the earliest.

-Agriculture, alongside its allied sectors, exists as one of the largest sources of livelihood in India.
+Agriculture, alongside its allied sectors, is one of the largest sources of livelihood in India.
 Figures ascertained by the Food and Agriculture Organization (FAO) indicate that agriculture still serves as a primary source of income for about 70% of Indian rural households.
-The government, therefore, endeavors to boost this sector by means of schemes, policies, and tax exemptions for agricultural income.
+The government, therefore, endeavors to boost this sector through schemes, policies, and tax exemptions for agricultural income.

 What is Agricultural Income?